Chris Evans | president & cfo

 Rachel found her passion for non-profit work while teaching in South Korea.
 She began working with the Colon Cancer Coalition in 2016 as an intern and joined the event team a few months later.
 With a strong interest in travel and meeting new people, Rachel is thrilled to have found a career that allows her to do both.
 In her spare time, Rachel can be found renovating her house, planning her next road trip, reading a cookbook, running, eating, or cooking for friends and family.
 Email Rachel

-Stacy worked in the teleradiology industry since 2006 in varying capacities, and enjoyed the healthcare industry.
-She got involved in nonprofit work after planning a fundraising event for another organization.
+Stacy got involved in nonprofit work after planning a fundraising event for another organization.
 With this experience, Stacy found a strong desire to work for a nonprofit in the area of events.
 She brings her volunteer event planning experience to her to her job overseeing and assisting volunteer Get Your Rear in Gear event directors.
 “Knowing what a local event organizer experiences during the planning process, makes me excited to assist them carry out the best event possible,” she says.
-Stacy also enjoys time with her family, her two young boys, walking the family dog, volunteering with Bowling for Brains, and spending as much time as possible at the family cabin.
+Stacy also enjoys time with her family, her two boys, volunteering with Bowling for Brains, and spending as much time as possible at the family cabin.
 Email Stacy

-Tessa joined the Colon Cancer Coalition in early 2015, after graduating from Dunwoody with a degree in Graphic Design.
-She found her calling early to the non-profit world.
+Tessa joined the Colon Cancer Coalition in early 2015, after finding her calling to the non-profit world.
 Minnesota born and raised, Tessa is thrilled to have found such a passionate group of people who are determined to make a positive change in the world.
-In her spare time, she enjoys exploring the depths of Netflix, playing fetch with her dog, and spending summer evenings on the lake.
+In her spare time, she enjoys exploring the depths of Netflix, playing with her pets, and working on projects in her home.
 Email Tessa

 Sarah DeBord | forever our north star

 A California girl at heart, Sarah spent 8 years working in Hollywood as a location manager for film shoots.
 After a stint as a stay-at-home-mom, she went back to work and bringing with her a passion for the cause after her own stage IV colon cancer diagnosis in 2011.
 When not out redefining people’s perceptions about colon cancer, Sarah could be found hanging out with her 2 boys, and looking at the extended forecast in hopes that flip flop weather was on the radar.
 Sarah departed this world on July 22, 2020, after an 8.5 year battle with metastatic colorectal cancer.
-She endured over 170 rounds of chemotherapy and radiation, and dedicated 5.5 years to selflessly educating others about the disease that would ultimately take her life in order that other young parents would not endure the same fate.
+She endured over 170 rounds of chemotherapy and radiation.
+She dedicated 5.5 years of her life to educating others about the disease that would ultimately take her life so that other young parents would endure the same fate.
 She is dearly missed.